oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This specification defines two primary data formats:

-1. SD-JWT is a composite structure issued by the Issuer that consists of the following:
+1. SD-JWT is a composite structure enabling selective disclosure of its contents.
+The definition in this document comprises the following:
   - A format for enabling selective disclosure in nested JSON data structures, supporting selectively disclosable object properties (name-value pairs) and array elements
   - A format for encoding the selectively disclosable data items